f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 You can verify that the folder with the SSH keys has been created.
 The folder is used during Docker build operation.

-## Docker Setup (_optional_)
+## Docker Setup

 We recommend using a jump host (Linux machine) where you can configure the required services, such as Docker, which includes demo apps.
+If using UDF Blueprint Deployment, the Ubuntu jump host is already provided with the included SSH keys for the Blueprint environment.
 Docker setup is only used for initialization and/or [Automated Workflow](#automated-workflow-guide).

-If you prefer not to use Docker, you can skip this step.
+**NOTE: At this point if you're using your own (non-UDF) environment, make sure you Git clone clone the [repository](https://github.com/f5devcentral/bigip_automation_examples.git) and navigate to the directory: `bigip/bigip_next/security/migrate-from-tmos/docker-env/` directory of the cloned repository.**

 ### 1. Build Docker